-Dufferin County 44 Source: MOI Letter, August 2010
+Source: MOI Letter, August 2010

-b) Local municipalities will develop and implement official plan policies, including phasing policies and other strategies for designated greenfield areas to achieve the density targets.
-To meet the minimum Designated Greenfield Density targets, the Towns of Grand Valley, Orangeville and Shelburne should plan to accommodate the following numbers of people and jobs within their greenfield areas by 2051:
+- b) Local municipalities will develop and implement official plan policies, including phasing policies and other strategies for designated greenfield areas to achieve the density targets. - c) The County encourages the local municipalities to prepare Secondary Plans for new greenfield areas.